Journal of Global Change Data & Discovery2022.6(4):605-614

 100

-Northern summer and autumn pasture: only 5.39% of the pasture land in summer and autumn pasture is not eroded, 37.20% is slightly eroded, and 51.14% is moderately eroded.
-This shows that the quality of pastures in summer and autumn poor is poor, and the pressure of grassland restoration is great in the future.
+Summer-Autumn Pasture: only 5.39% of the pasture land in summer-autumn pasture is not eroded, 37.20% is slightly eroded, and 51.14% is moderately eroded.
+This shows that the quality of Summer-Autumn Pasture is poor, and the pressure of grassland restoration is great in the future.

-In order to verify the applicability of soil erosion assessment, we visited the west line (Hundulun area) and the middle line (Tallinghua area) of the summer and autumn pastures in July 2019, our findings are summarized below.
+In order to verify the applicability of soil erosion assessment, we visited the west line (Hundulun area) and the middle line (Tallinghua area) of the summer-autumn pasture (Figure 7) in July 2019, our findings are summarized below.

 Soil Erosion Class